metallb/metallb/website/content/tutorial-arp.md

 ```

 MetalLB is sending out unsolicited ARP responses and replies to ARP requests with the MAC address of
-the node that has one the master election and using the first address of the assigned range
+the node that has won the master election.
+It is using the first address of the assigned range
 (192.168.1.240).

 When you curl <http://192.168.1.240> you should see the default nginx page: "Welcome to nginx!"